MojosBeans100/un-petit-jeu-francais/README.md

 ## Structure of the website

 The structure of the website is straightforward and intuitive.
-There are three main pages: one which is the main game area, the second which is a library of language learning resources, and lastly a basic contact page.
+There are three main pages: one which is the main game area, the second which is a library of language learning resources, and lastly a basic 'about us'page.

 In the main game area, as the user navigates through the game the screens change - for example to choose game options, the actual quiz area, and feedback pages.